Khwaja Hassan Askari

-Nawab Major Khwaja Hassan Askari (21 August 1921 – 9 August 1984) was the sixth and last Nawab of Dhaka.
+Nawab Major Khwaja Hassan Askari (21 August 1921 – 9 August 1984) was a Pakistani-Bengali and a military officer who was the sixth and last Nawab of Dhaka.
 He was born at the Ahsan Manzil Palace in Dhaka.
 He was the eldest son of Nawab Habibullah Bahadur and Shahryar Begum (the granddaughter of Nawab Khwaja Ahsanullah).
 He became the Nawab of Dhaka after his father's death in 1958.

 Early life

 Nawab Hasan Askari was born on 21 August 1921 to the royal Nawab family of Dhaka, Bengal Presidency.
 The family was descended from Kashmiri merchants who settled in Bengal for trade.
 He completed his early education from the maktab at the Ahsan Manzil Palace and later joined the Muslim High School.
 His mother died when he was only ten years old after which he was sent to study at the Aligarh School and College from where he completed his B.A in 1940.
 At Aligarh he was part of the cricket team and the captain of riding club and was also the recipient of the Quaid-e-Azam Award, an honour that bestowed upon him during Quaid-e-Azam's visit to Aligarh University.
 He graduated from Aligarh University in 1942 and joined the British Indian Army in 1944 as a commissioned officer.
 He then went on to join the 7th Cavalry Regiment Armored Corps and took part in action on the Burma Front against Japanese.
 He left the British Indian army after being injured in a battle in Burma.
 He joined Pakistan army after partition of India in 1948 and remained in the force until 1961 with the rank of Major.
 In 1946 he was engaged to Bilquis Shehzadi, daughter of Nawab Hafeezuddin Khan of the State of Surat.
 He was married in 1948 in Hyderabad where they were the guests of the Nizam of Hyderabad and the bridal party stayed in one of their palaces.
 They have one daughter and four sons.

 Nawab Hasan Askari served in the East Bengal Regiment.
 In 1949 he was transferred to the Nowshera Armored Corp and in 1950 joined Governor General's Body Guard as the First Adjutant when his uncle Sir Khawaja Nazimuddin K.C.I.E, C.I.E was the Governor General of Pakistan.
 In 1951 he returned to Dacca and served with the East Bengal Regiment in various parts of the country.
 In 1954 he was posted back to Rawalpindi and served with the 5th Regiment of the Armored Corp also known as the Probyns Horse regiment.
 He served between Rawalpindi and Manser Camp until 1959.